Honest Services Fraud

-Boston Defense Attorney for Public Officials Accused of Honest Services Fraud
+Boston Honest Services Fraud Attorney

 US Congress defines honest services fraud as any act meant “to deprive another of the intangible right of honest services.”
 This type of crime is often connected to the public sector.
 For example, common types of this fraud are bribery and failure to disclose a conflict of interest.
 In the private sector, it is more difficult to incriminate a person, since it is usually based on unethical conduct.
 Therefore, the term is most often seen with crimes of public officials.
 However, there is fiduciary honest services fraud and that is usually where a person’s actions cause harm to his or her victims or influences the victim to change his or her behavior.